Serge Aurier

-Serge Alain Stéphane Aurier ([sɛʁʒ oʁje]; born 24 December 1992) is an Ivorian professional footballer who currently plays as a right back for Premier League club Nottingham Forest and captains the Ivory Coast national team.
+Serge Alain Stéphane Aurier ([sɛʁʒ oʁje]; born 24 December 1992) is an Ivorian professional footballer who plays as a right-back for Persian Gulf Pro League club Persepolis.

 Aurier moved to France as a child and played for Lens, Toulouse and Paris Saint-Germain, winning 11 major trophies with the latter.
 He totalled 195 appearances in France and was twice named in Ligue 1's Team of the Year.
 In 2017, he joined Tottenham Hotspur for a fee of around £23 million and left after mutual termination of his contract in August 2021.

-Aurier made his international debut for the Ivory Coast in 2013 and has earned over 80 caps, serving as captain since 2017.
-He represented the nation at the 2014 FIFA World Cup and four Africa Cup of Nations tournaments, winning the 2015 edition.
+Aurier made his international debut for the Ivory Coast in 2013 and has earned over 90 caps, serving as captain since 2017.
+He represented the nation at the 2014 FIFA World Cup and five Africa Cup of Nations tournaments, winning the 2015 and 2023 editions.

 Club career

 Lens

 Aurier played for various youth teams and academies before he was accepted to join Villepinte.
 He then joined Lens in Ligue 1, where this started his professional footballing career.
 Shortly after, Aurier, who was then thirteen at the time, had to leave his friends and family as a result of joining Lens.
 There, Aurier was assigned to the club's reserve team and at a point, was the club's captain in the reserve team.
 In June 2009, Aurier signed his first professional contract with Lens.

 Aurier made his professional debut for the club in a 1–0 win over Saint-Étienne on 22 December 2009.
 Aurier was given another opportunity in the Round of 16 of Coupe de la Ligue, a 2–1 loss against Lorient.
 He soon sustained a shoulder injury that left him out for two or three weeks.
 Despite this, Aurier went on to make five appearances for Lens in his first season.

 Aurier's second season saw him break into the first team, and although he went on to make 26 appearances in 2010–11, the club was relegated to Ligue 2 after finishing second-last in the league table, at 19th.
 Prior to club's relegation, Aurier had signed a contract extension with the club through to 2015.

 Ahead of the 2011–12 season, Aurier's performance soon attracted interest from clubs around England, with the player considering departing Lens for a new opportunity.
 However, Aurier ruled out a move abroad, implying that regardless of whether or not Aurier chose to stay or leave Lens, he would be footballing for a member of France's principal league.
 Despite this, however, Aurier began the year with Lens, making 16 appearances in the first half of the season around which time the club was facing financial issues.